-A Beka Book offers materials for pre-kindergarten through twelfth grade including supplementary materials.
+A Beka offers materials for pre-kindergarten through twelfth grade including supplementary materials.
 A Beka also offers enrollment in their own A Beka Academy using internet-streamed video instruction in conjunction with their own textbooks.
 DVDs of the classes are also available for those who need them.

 All material is written from a Christian perspective.
 Although this is very evident in the science and history books, it is much less obviously so in most of the math and language arts books.
 Conservatism and patriotism are most evident in reading/literature and history.

 A Beka books are colorful and appealing to children except for the amount of work involved in some of the worktexts.
 Many are paperback, making them both less expensive and less durable than hardbound books.
 Worktexts, used in many subjects, are definitely not reusable.
 A Beka also offers digital versions of many of their non-consumable textbooks on 12-month license agreement.
 Digital texts are enhanced with extra features such as links to animated videos and the ability to highlight and write notes.